feugy/melodie/README.md

    - https://github.com/paulmillr/chokidar/issues/303
 1. When loading new folders, enqueuing or going to album details will give incomplete results.
 Going back and forth won't load new data
 1. Security: clean html in artist/album names (wrapWithRefs returns injectable markup)
+1. AppImage, when used with AppImageLauncher, fail to auto update: https://github.com/electron-userland/electron-builder/issues/4046#issuecomment-670367840
 1. If we knew current position in browser history, then we could disabled navigation button accordingly
 1. Page navigation: use:link doesn't work in tests and raise Svelte warning. a.href is fine
 1. Disklist/TrackTable dropdown does not consider scroll position (in storybook only)